-Dr Ziblim Barri Iddi, Deputy Minister, Ministry of Tourism Arts and Culture said, since 1998 Ghana had been the only country in Africa celebrating the Emancipation Day annually.
+The Deputy Minister of Tourism, Arts & Culture, Dr. Ziblim Barri Iddi, said since 1998, Ghana has been the only country in Africa celebrating the Emancipation Day annually.

-He said the celebration started with a campaign to abolish slave trade, adding that, the campaign was successful with the passing of the law to abolish slave trade in 1806 and took effect from January 1st 1808.
+He explained that the celebration started with a campaign to abolish slave trade, adding that the campaign was successful with the passing of a law to abolish slave trade in 1806 and took effect from January 1, 1808.

-The celebration of the Emancipation Day, he said, was a reminder to Africans that all people deserved to have their freedom, treated fairly and respected.
+The celebration of the Emancipation Day, he said, is a reminder to Africans that all people deserve to have their freedom, treated fairly and be respected.

-Dr Barri Iddi said, this year’s theme, ‘Beyond 400 years: reaching across Continents into the future” was appropriate for the commemoration in remembrance of the horrors of the slave trade and slavery as well as the individuals who fought against the atrocities of those days.
+Dr. Iddi indicated that this year's theme: 'Beyond 400 Years: Reaching Across Continents Into The Future' was appropriate for the commemoration in remembrance of the horrors of the slave trade and slavery, as well as the individuals who fought against the atrocities of those days.

-He said the Ministry seeks to bring out the history of Africa and the experiences of its people, using the vehicle of African culture as well as a forum to promote unity between Africans on the continent and those in the diaspora.
+He said the ministry seeks to bring out the history of Africa and the experiences of its people, using the vehicle of African culture and a forum to promote unity among Africans on the continent and those in the diaspora.

-Mr Akwasi Agyeman, GTA Chief Executive Officer, said the ceremony was a celebration of family reunion and Africa liberation, and that, Ghana would continue to celebrate emancipation day to cement its Pan-African legacy and celebrate its pioneers in Pan-Africanism.
+The Chief Executive Officer (CEO) of GTA, Mr. Akwasi Agyeman, said the ceremony was a celebration of family reunion and Africa liberation, adding that Ghana would continue to celebrate Emancipation Day to cement its pan-African legacy and celebrate its pioneers in pan-Africanism.